NMMI/qbmove-simulink/README.md

     [this](http://www.mathworks.it/it/help/matlab/matlab_external/what-you-need-to-build-mex-files.html)
     link.

-### Compile the library
+### Compile and Include the library

 The library can be used on various operating systems such as MacOS X, Windows, Linux... but you need to recompile it for your system.

-1. Navigate in the folder `library`.
+1. Move your position in `qbmove_simulink`,type install and press return.
+    It will install the library depends on your MATLAB configuration and set necessary path.
-2. On the Matlab Command Window type "make" and press return.
-If no error is returned the libraries are correctly compiled.
+    If no error is returned the libraries are correctly compiled and it is displayed a successful comment on shell.

-### Include the library

-1. In Matlab go to "Set Path", click on "Add with subfolders" and include the folder `qbmove_simulink` on your Matlab paths.
-2. Click "Save", then "Close".
-3.  **[WARNING]** [Deprecate] - NOT follow this point - Navigate to the `qbmove_simulink` folder and execute `install.m`.
-This is a simple script that simply choose the proper library version based on your Matlab version and rename it subtracting the YEAR extension. e.g.  qbmove_library_2013a.slx -> qbmove_library.slx

-> NOTE: add the library to matlab path after compiling so that the folder `bin` which is created during compiling is added too, otherwise you will need to add it again.

 ## Use